-Lab/Activities: Come from the free online lab manual: Methods and Principles in Introductory Geology, v.
+Lab/Activities: Come from the free digital lab manual: Methods and Principles in Introductory Geology, v.
 1.3, DiLeonardo and Cichanski.
 The Earth Discovery Project.

 Note: Lab exercises will be emailed to you attached to the weekly class email.

-Other: Color pencils, 4 pack of Play-Doh and Millimeter scale/ruler
+Other: Color pencils and Millimeter scale/ruler